 There are multiple tools available such as SPSS, R packages, Excel etc. to carry out ANOVA on a given sample.

-If you learn only one thing from this article, let it be this: In all of these tests we’re comparing a statistic with a critical value to accept or reject a hypothesis.
+In all of the tests introduced in this article, we’re comparing a statistic with a critical value to accept or reject a hypothesis.
 However, the statistic and the way to calculate it differ depending on the type of variable, the number of samples you’re analyzing and whether or not we know the population parameters.
 We can thus choose a suitable statistical test and null hypothesis.
 This principle is instrumental to understanding these basic statistical concepts.

 Frequently Asked Questions